Barstow, California: Transportation

 Victor Valley Transit Authority is the local transportation system.
 It covers the city of Barstow and the surrounding areas in San Bernardino County.
 BAT operates three fixed city bus routes on an hourly schedule, a dial-a-ride service for seniors and persons with disabilities and two county routes serving Hinkley, Yermo, Daggett, and Newberry Springs.
 The county services operate on a fixed route with a deviation zone and a flexible time schedule.
 When requested in advance, the county bus travels off the fixed route to pick up or drop off passengers within the deviation zone.
 Unless passengers hold a monthly or day pass, there is an additional charge for this service.
 All city and county buses connect at Barstow City Hall Transport Center.
 Intercity buses that serve Barstow include Greyhound, Orange Belt Stages, Intercalifornias, TUFESA, and Fronteras del Norte, and FlixBus.

 The Harvey House Railroad Depot is served twice daily by Amtrak's Southwest Chief, from Chicago to Los Angeles and reverse.
 Connections can also be made on multiple Amtrak Thruway bus services to Las Vegas and other destinations.
 Rail freight is provided by the BNSF Railway and the Union Pacific Railroad.

 Barstow-Daggett Airport is the local airport that serves general aviation but has no commercial service.

 Roads are the main method of transport.
-The primary arteries serving Barstow are Interstate 40, Interstate 15, and California State Route 58.
+The primary arteries serving Barstow are Interstate 40 (western terminus), Interstate 15, and California State Route 58 (eastern terminus).
 A Tesla Supercharger station is available.